Real Big

 "Real Big" is the debut solo single by American rapper/producer Mannie Fresh and the lead single from his debut studio album The Mind of Mannie Fresh (2004).
 It was written and produced by himself.

-The song is featured in the soundtrack of the video game Midnight Club 3: Dub Edition.
+The song is featured in the soundtrack and is the main theme of the video game Midnight Club 3: Dub Edition.

 Critical reception

 In a review of The Mind of Mannie Fresh, David Jeffries of AllMusic described the song some of the straight-ahead party pleasers with impact and grooves that stand up to any other chart-topping crunk Steve "Flash" Juon of RapReviews mentioned the song among the album's "certified bangers".
 Matt Cibula of PopMatters described it as smooth and "shiny and pimped-out".